Tuesday, April 23, 2013

 The telegram messages would come into the post office by telegraph, all dots and dashes and be transcribed by the telegram operator onto a telegram slip, which was sealed in an envelope so it could not be read by anyone but the recipient.
 The envelope was then delivered personally by Bertie.
 Telegrams were expensive to send as you were charged by the word.
 They often contained bad news, about somebodies death or perhaps a missed boat connection coming from England.
 Sometimes it was good news like a birth or a business success, or it might be a notification of a delivery date for an order for a shop or a delay in one, or just simply a way to catch someones attention, more than a letter would do.
 Bertie told me he could be gone all day if a couple of telegrams came in for two houses either side of the town.
 He delivered as far as Kilrickle, Kilchreest, Bullaun, Gurtymadden, and even as far as Craughwell and Peterswell.

-Ironically, Bertie ended up serving in the Irish Army during 'The Emergency' as we colloquially refer to WW2 in Ireland and he was quartered in none other than the self-same mansion he used to deliver telegrams to, Dunsandle House which had been commandeered by the Irish Government for the duration of the war, as a billet for Bertie's unit.
-Nice lodgings for a private from Loughrea eh!
+Ironically, Bertie ended up serving in the Irish Army during 'The Emergency' as we colloquially refer to World War II in Ireland.
+He was a private in the Irish Army and he was quartered for the duration of the war in none other than the self-same mansion he used to deliver telegrams to, Dunsandle House, which had been commandeered by the Irish Government for the duration of the war, as a billet for Bertie's unit.
+Very nice lodgings for a private from Loughrea eh!

 Regrettably, Dunsandle house went the way of many other Irish big houses after the war.
 In 1958, the land was divided up by the Land Commission, the oak forests cut down and the house de-roofed.
 It had been the most beautifully furnished house in Galway, with 3 storeys, 5 bays and gorgeous plasterwork inside.
 So ended a really important house with an indelible connection to Loughrea and to Loughrea Railway Line and the family that lived there, the Dalys, were instrumental in having the line built, and they even got their own railway station to prove it.